Heavy Equipment School in NY with Course and Program Overviews

 Learn more about two colleges from the State University of New York (SUNY) educational system and their relevant programs.
 Get information about courses and program duration.
 Details about these schools and programs are found in the following article.
 Facts about each school are presented in a table at the bottom of this article.

-- Alfred State College offers two associate degrees in heavy equipment operation.
+- Alfred State College offers two associate degrees in heavy equipment operation and maintenance.
 These programs are offered at the school's applied technology campus in Wellsville, NY, about 15 miles from the main campus in Alfred.

 - SUNY Canton, located in upstate New York roughly 150 miles north of Albany, offers a related program in automotive technology that could train students to become heavy equipment mechanics.